-Careers: Expected career outcomes include careers in the justice sector (for example, victim support officer, investigator), health and community services (for example, child protection worker), policy development and related service provision using multi-disciplinary approaches to client services.
+Careers:Expected career outcomes include careers in the justice sector (for example, victim support officer, investigator), health and community services (for example, child protection worker), policy development and related service provision using multi-disciplinary approaches to client services.
 Students successfully completing this course are eligible to apply for further study in psychology for example, Honours in Psychology.
 Subsequent to successful completion of an Honours degree in psychology, students may pursue postgraduate studies in such fields as Forensic and Clinical Psychology.
 Students may also pursue postgraduate studies in Criminal Justice/ Criminology or further professional training in preparation for more senior roles in the justice and welfare sectors.

-Admission Requirements: Successful completion of an Australian Senior Secondary Certificate (VCE or equivalent) including Units 3 and 4: a study score of at least 25 in English (EAL) or 20 in any other English.
+Admission Requirements: Completion of an Australian Senior Secondary Certificate (VCE or equivalent) including Units 3 and 4: a study score of at least 25 in English (EAL) or 20 in any other English.

-Admission Requirements International:Completion of an Australian Senior Secondary Certificate (VCE or equivalent) OR Completion of an Australian Diploma or Advanced Diploma (or equivalent) PLUS IELTS (or equivalent): Overall score of 6 with no band less than 6.0
+Admission Requirements International: Completion of an Australian Senior Secondary Certificate (VCE or equivalent) including Units 3 and 4: a study score of at least 25 in English (EAL) or 20 in any other English (or equivalent).
+OR: Completion of an Australian Advanced Diploma or Diploma (or equivalent).
+PLUS: IELTS (or equivalent): Overall score or 6.0 (with no band less than 6.0 in Listening, Reading, Writing and Speaking).
+OR: Completion of a Foundation course or equivalent.